AshParker19/42_minishell/docs/documentation.md

 The builtin `exit` terminates the calling process, outputs `exit` to `STDERR` and if provided with a numeric argument, it sets the exit status to that argument's value.
 If the argument exceeds `255`, it will be subjected to modulo `256`.

-:bulb: Refer to the section [:book: exit status](#exit-status) for more information about exit status.
+:bulb: Refer to the section [:book:exit status](#exit-status) for more information about exit status.

 <details>
   <summary>Attributes</summary>